ml4ai/funman/docs/source/sw_use_cases.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This use case involves FUNMAN reasoning about the hydrostatic equation within the TIE-GCM space weather model, represented as a DECAPODE model file.
 It checks the output of the model given some input parameter values.
 It first constructs an instance of the DecapodeModel class using the provided DECAPODE file.
 This class constructs a model from the DECAPODE file that can be asked to answer a query with that model.
-In the example, the provided DECAPODE file corresponds to the hydrostatic equation within the TIE-GCM model.
 The query asks to find the expected geopotential value given the fixed parameter value of m_bar.
 The test will return the expected simulation value for the geopotential.
+The projection use case is similar to the consistency use case, but differs by relaxing the query constraint on the projected value.

 .. code-block::